Topazoo/Motion-Tracking/README.md

 Parameters:
 * [devices]: A list of USB_Mouse objects connected to physical devices to read.
-* sync: Prints data continuously or runs read() in the background
-	* True - Default.
-Data is read and printed until interrupted with CTRL-C.
-	* False - Data is read in the background.
 * label: labels the data with the device it was read from.
 	* False - Default.
 Data is unlabeled.
 	* True - Data is labeled.